laskaramaan/new-namaste-react/ErrorBoundary.md

 ou need to define a class component with either or both of the following lifecycle methods: getDerivedStateFromError() or componentDidCatch().

 **getDerivedStateFromError():** This lifecycle method renders a fallback UI after an error is thrown.
-It is called during the render phase, so side effects are not permitted
+It is called during the render phase, so side effects are not permitted.

 **componentDidCatch():** This method is used for logging error information.
 It is called during the commit phase, so side effects are permitted

 ````class ErrorBoundary extends React.Component {